 AP UNITED STATES GOVERNMENT AND POLITICS - SS5033 - Jr., Sr. - 1 sem., 1/2 cr. - Students develop a critical perspective on politics and government in the United States.
 They study general concepts used to interpret American politics, and they examine various institutions, groups, beliefs, and ideas which make up the American political reality.
 Students focus on the philosophical basis for the Constitution, citizens' political beliefs and behavior, political parties and interest group, the institutions and processes of national government, and civil rights and civil liberties.
 This course prepares students for the AP exam in May.
 Students are strongly encouraged to take this exam.
-State Requirement: By passing the U.S. Government course, students will also satisfy the state and requirement of passing an examination on the U.S. and Illinois Constitutions exam which is required for graduaiton.
+State of Illinois and Glenbard District 87 Requirement:Successful completion of this course fulfills the civics requirement for graduation.
+State Requirement: By passing the U.S. Government course, students will also satisfy the state requirement of passing an examination on the U.S. and Illinois Constitutions exam which is required for graduation.

 SOCIOLOGY - SS4113 - Jr., Sr. - 1 sem., 1/2 cr. - Sociology is the study of people in groups.
 Students will learn the structure, function, and behavior of human society.
 Special emphasis is placed on the interaction between society and its members and how the individual is affected by society.
 Topics include social institutions, gender issues, marriage and the family, adolescence, the adult world, mass media, and deviance, discrimination and inequality.
 Students will design and conduct a social research project.